On free stable distributions: Introduction and main results

-The above result clearly demonstrates the benefit of our new parameterization for the free stable distributions: The parameter $\rho$ (unlike $\tilde\rho$) has a very natural interpretation as the positivity parameter $\rho=\p(X_{\alpha,\rho}>0)$, which is consistent with its definition for the classical stable random variables $Y_{\alpha,\rho}$.
+The above result clearly demonstrates the benefit of our new parameterization \eqref{new_parameterization} for free stable distributions.
+The parameter $\rho$ (unlike $\tilde\rho$) has a very natural interpretation as the positivity parameter, which is consistent with its definition for the classical stable random distributions.

-As we will see later, Theorem \ref{thm_Mellin} implies that the free stable distribution $\nu_{\alpha,\rho}$ is absolutely continuous, with a smooth density $\psi_{\alpha,\rho}(x)$ (a fact that was first established in \cite{BPB1999}).
-The following duality result was first established in \cite{BPB1999}, and in this paper we give a new derivation of this result as a simple corollary of Theorem \ref{thm_Mellin}.
-We would like to emphasize that the same duality relation also holds for the densities of classical stable distributions.
+Theorem \ref{thm_Mellin} can be used to show that a free stable distribution $\nu_{\alpha,\rho}$ is absolutely continuous, with a smooth density $\psi_{\alpha,\rho}(x)$ (this fact was first established in \cite{BPB1999}).
+The following duality result was obtained by Biane in \cite{BPB1999}, and in this paper we give a new derivation of this result as a simple corollary of Theorem \ref{thm_Mellin}.
+We would like to emphasize that the same duality relation also holds for densities of classical stable distributions.

-\begin{corollary} Assume that $\alpha \ge \frac{1}{2}$ and $(\alpha,\rho) \in {\mathcal A}$.
+\begin{corollary} Assume that $\alpha \ge {1}/{2}$ and $(\alpha,\rho) \in {\mathcal A}$.
 Then for $x>0$

 \end{corollary}